1. About Town and Country (T&C) and how you can contact us

 5. Where in the world do we send information?

-As a UK based company all the personal information we process is protected by European data protection standards.
+As a UK based company all the personal information we process is protected by data protection standards.

 The only personal data that is transferred outside the EEA is that processed through Survey Monkey Europe UC who have agreed standard contractual terms to protect transfers to Survey Monkey Inc which is located in the United States.
 Survey Monkey Inc participates and has certified its compliance with the EU-US Privacy Shield.